Flotomate/product_docs/source/installation-guide/server/server-installation-build.rst

    Next, you have to select whether you want a standalone installation or a High Availability setup.
 Option 1 is for a standalone installation, and 2 & 3 are for a High Availability setup.
 In case, you are opting for HA then you have to install the build in two separate servers one as Master and other as Slave.
-Learn more about :ref:`HA setup <Flotomate High Availability Server Setup>`.
+Learn more about :ref:`HA setup <Motadata High Availability Server Setup>`.

     .. _sib-3: